 Moreover, even though some exceptions apply, a person who is out of status in the US may apply for Political Asylum.
 Under certain circumstances, a person who is in Removal / Deportation proceedings may be able to apply for Asylum during those proceedings, or even after they have been ordered Removed/ Deported.
 The Immigration Judge will decide whether to grant Asylum in the US in these situations.

 An applicant for Asylum may request employment authorization in the US after 150 days of a pending application.
 Spouses and unmarried children who are under 21 and physically in the U.S. may also obtain derivative Asylum based on the applicant’s approval.
 Children over 21 and/or married children must file a separate application.
 If you are granted Asylum you and all eligible family members will be permitted to work and remain in the United States and eventually Adjust to Lawful Permanent Resident Status.

 If a person is denied Asylum, he or she can appeal that decision to the Board of Immigration Appeals.

-Contact our Immigration Division if you are Seeking Political Asylum in the U.S.
+Contact our US Asylum Attorney if you are Seeking Political Asylum in the U.S.

-If you or a family member are seeking to apply for Asylum, have been denied Asylum, or have been placed in Removal Proceedings, we may be able to help.
-Hiring the right immigration attorney to take you through the whole Asylum application process is critical regarding the outcome of your Asylum case.
+If you, or a family member, are seeking to apply for Asylum, have been denied Asylum, or have been placed in Removal Proceedings, we may be able to help.
+Hiring the right Florida asylum and immigration attorney to take you through the whole Asylum application process is critical regarding the outcome of your Asylum case.
 Our experienced immigration team strives to provide you with the highest quality of legal services.
 We are proud of our professional reputation and of our high ethical standards.
-Contact us at 407-245-1232, fill out our online form or send us an e-mail at Immigration@NeJameLaw.com.
+Contact us at 407-500-0000, fill out the online form located on this page or send us an e-mail at Immigration@NeJameLaw.com.